Kaykhusraw II: The Baba Ishak Rebellion

 While the Mongols threatened the Seljuq state from the outside, a new danger appeared from within: a charismatic preacher, Baba Ishak, was fomenting rebellion among the Turkmen of Anatolia.
+This revolt is known as the Babai revolt.

 Nomadic Turkmen had begun moving into Anatolia a few years prior to the Battle of Manzikert.
 After 1071, Turkic migration into the region went largely unchecked.
 Both their number and the persuasive power of their religious leaders, nominally Islamized shamans known as babas or dedes, played a large part in the conversion of formerly Christian Anatolia.
 The Persianized Seljuq military class expended considerable effort keeping these nomads from invading areas inhabited by farmers and from harassing neighboring Christian states.
 The Turkmen were pushed into marginal lands, mostly mountainous and frontier districts.

 Baba Ishak was one such religious leader.
-Unlike his predecessors, whose influence was limited to smaller tribal groups, Baba Ishak’s authority extended over a vast population of Anatolian Turkmen.
+Unlike his predecessors, whose influence was limited to smaller tribal groups, Baba Ishak's authority extended over a vast population of Anatolian Turkmen.
 It is not known what he preached, but his appropriation of the title rasul, normally applied to Muhammad, suggests something beyond mainstream Islam.

 The revolt began ca. 1240 in the remote borderland of Kafarsud in the eastern Taurus Mountains and quickly spread north to the region of Amasya.
 Seljuq armies at Malatya and Amasya were destroyed.
-Soon the very heart of Seljuq Anatolia, the regions around Kayseri, Sivas, and Tokat, were under the control of Baba Ishak’s supporters.
+Soon the very heart of Seljuq Anatolia, the regions around Kayseri, Sivas, and Tokat, were under the control of Baba Ishak's supporters.
 Baba Ishak himself was killed, but the Turkmen continued their rebellion against the central Seljuq authority.
 The rebels were finally cornered and defeated near Kırşehir, probably in 1242 or early 1243.
 Simon of Saint-Quentin credits the victory to a large number of Frankish mercenaries employed by the sultan.